armbian/community/README.md

 <p>
 F.A.Q.
 <ul>
   <li>What are Lunar and Sid?
 Lunar release is assembled from Ubuntu packages and Sid from Debian.
-Both are pretty much latest</li>
+Both have pretty much latest packages there are.</li>
   <li>Which variant should I pick?
-Minimal is command line with as little packages as possible, CLI is server install ready and desktop is XFCE</li>
+Minimal is command line with as little packages as possible, CLI is server install ready and desktop is XFCE.</li>
 </ul>
 </p>
 &nbsp;